Azure/azure-iot-sdk-node/device/samples/readme.md

 **2) Create and open Codespace**

-* Select the Codespaces tab and the New codespace button
+* Select the Codespaces tab and the "New codespace" button

   ![screen shot of create codespace](./media/github-codespace.png)